adj.笔直的,

 SYNONYMS:

-demolish, flatten, knock down, level, raze, tear down2.
+demolish, flatten, knock down, level, raze, tear down

 to form by putting together parts or materials